-- 1. It possesses legal authority to apply for the grant and to execute the proposed program. - 2.
-Its governing body has duly adopted or passed as an official act a resolution, motion, or similar action authorizing the filing of the application, including all understandings and assurances contained therein, and directing and authorizing the person identified as the official representative of the applicant to act in connection with the application and to provide such additional information as may be required. - 3.
-It has facilitated citizen participation (in accordance with 42 U.S.C.
-5304[a]) by: - a.
-Providing adequate notices that provide the information specified on the OCD-LGA's website. - b.
-Holding a hearing to obtain citizens' views on housing and community development needs and to provide citizens with the information specified on the OCD-LGA's website. - 4.
-It has adopted a detailed written citizen participation plan that: - a.
-Provides for and encourages citizen participation, with particular emphasis on participation by persons of low and moderate income who are residents of slum and blighted areas and of areas in which funds are proposed to be used; - b.
-Provides citizens with reasonable and timely access to local meetings, information, and records relating to the State's proposed method of distribution, as required by regulations of the Secretary, and relating to the actual use of funds under Title I of the Housing and Community Development Act of 1974, as amended, and the unit of local government's proposed and actual use of CDBG funds; - c.
+It has or will comply with all citizen participation requirements, which include, at a minimum, the following:

+- a.
+Provides for and encourages citizen participation, with particular emphasis on participation by persons of low- and moderate-income who are residents of slum and blighted areas and of areas in which funds are proposed to be used; - b.
+Provides citizens with reasonable and timely ADA compliant access to local meetings, information, and records relating to the unit of local government's proposed and actual use of CDBG funds; - c.
 Provides for technical assistance to groups representative of persons of low and moderate income that request such assistance in developing proposals with the level and type of assistance to be determined by the grantee; - d.
-Provides for public hearings to obtain citizen views and to respond to proposals and questions at all stages of the community development program, including at least the development of needs, the review of proposed activities, and review of program performance, which hearings shall be held after adequate notice, at times and locations convenient to potential or actual beneficiaries, and with accommodations for the disabled; - e.
-Provides for a timely written answer to written complaints and grievances, within fifteen working days where practicable, and;
+Provides for public hearings to obtain citizen views and to respond to proposals and questions at all stages of the community development program, including at least the development of needs, the review of proposed activities, and review of program performance, which hearings shall be held after adequate notice, at times and locations convenient to potential or actual beneficiaries, and with accommodations for the disabled.
+This shall include one public hearing prior to the submission of the CDBG application; - e.
+Solicit and provide for a timely written answer to written complaints and grievances, within fifteen (15) working days where practicable, and; - f.
+Identify how the needs of non-English speaking residents will be met in the case of public hearings where non-English speaking residents can be reasonably expected to participate.